A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

-Since the one-way coupling ignores the dynamic balance among CFD and EM, the pressure in the LV during the isovolumetric phases (i.e. when both valves are closed) would not be uniquely defined \cite{fernandez_2019, quarteroni2009numerical} and, as a consequence, we neglect the isovolumetric phases removing them in post-processing.
+We use the EM model developed in \cite{REGAZZONI2022111083} consisting of a cardiac EM model of the LV coupled to the 0D circulation model introduced in Section~\ref{SEC:0D_CIRCULATION}.
+More specifics on this model, and on the setting we employ to carry out the cardiac EM simulations are given in Appendix~\ref{appendix_em}.
+In addition, since the one-way coupling approach ignores the dynamic balance among CFD and EM, the pressure in the LV during the isovolumetric phases (i.e. when both valves are closed) is not well defined \cite{fernandez_2019, quarteroni2009numerical}.
+To overcome this issue, that would however regard only a short portion of the hearbeat, we neglect the isovolumetric phases obtained in the EM simulation for our CFD simulation.